Does Green Tea Extract Help with PCOS?

 As someone who has PCOS, have you had a refreshing glass of iced green tea lately?
 Or green tea extract?
 Based on our review of medical research, you may want to give it a try.

 Green tea extracts are among the most widely used ancient medicinal agents, especially in traditional Chinese medicine.

 We have 60 medical studies on file regarding green tea.
-Nearly all of them show that green tea and green tea extract will promote your health -- and may also help you to reduce PCOS symptoms.
-Here are just a few examples of what we've discovered about green tea extract in these studies.
+Most of them show that green tea and green tea extract will promote your health -- and may also help you to reduce symptoms of polycystic ovary syndrome.
+On this page are just a few examples of what we've discovered about green tea extract in these studies.